xma711/notebook/database/relational_database/postgres/postgres_in_aws/README.md

 after a few minutes, the endpoint (domain name) and port will appear.

 The security group will be automatically created based on my current ip address.
-E.g. i access aws from nus, my public ip address is 137.132.190.150, and then the security group will be:
+E.g. when accessing aws from nus, my public ip address is 137.132.190.150, and then the security group will be:
 ```
 Security group		Type		Rule
 rds-launch-wizard	CIDR/IP		137.132.190.150/32
 ```

-connect to the instance from local ubuntu
+Connect to the instance from local ubuntu
 ----------------------------------------------

 Reference: https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/